adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

   - Select **Package Dependencies**.
   - Select **AEPAnalytics** and then the minus (**-**) button under the table, then select **Remove**.

-> [!WARNING]
-> Before proceeding, verify if your application uses any Adobe Experience Cloud Solution extensions, such as Adobe Target or Adobe Campaign (find the full list [here](https://developer.adobe.com/client-sdks/solution/)).
-Only remove `AEPIdentity` if no other solution extensions are in use.

 <details>
   <summary> Using CocoaPods instead? </summary><p>